Benenson Awards in the Arts

 Can I apply to Benenson in support of an internship?

-Benenson funds cannot be used to support internships that are required for majors (such as Public Policy) nor can Benenson funds be used to fund other study away or summer coursework that will be used towards your Duke degree.
+Benenson funds cannot be used to support internships that are required for majors (like Public Policy, which has a Leadership in Arts Policy Internship program to pursue for funding) or that are part of Duke In programs (like Duke in NY, Duke in LA) or other study away or summer coursework that will be used towards your Duke degree.

-Proposals to support internships or apprenticeships in arts fields or with institutions that are arts practice in nature (such as theater companies, museums, galleries, recording companies, dance festivals, music festivals to gain training/experience in acting, directing, writing, producing, filmmaking, curation, performance) can make for competitive Benenson applications.
+Proposals to support internships or apprenticeships in arts fields or with institutions that are arts practice in nature (such as theater companies, museums, galleries, recording companies, dance festivals, music festivals to gain training/experience in acting, directing, writing, producing, filmmaking, curation, performance) can be competitive Benenson applications.

 If you have applied to an opportunity but do not know your status yet (see the second question above), you can make a proposal to Benenson but you should outline a back-up plan within your proposal and keep the committee chair (Jules Odendahl-James, jao@duke.edu) updated as to your status.

 Proposals to support internships in arts marketing, fundraising/development, and arts management typically are not competitive for Benenson awards.
-If you have interests in those domains, you should consider:
+If you have interests in those domains, you should check out:

 What kind of portfolio materials should I submit in support of my application?
 Should I submit a portfolio?